Skoda Kodiaq SUV (2016 - ) review

 We’ve driven four of the engines available: the 1.4-litre petrol with 150 horsepower, and a trio of 2.0-litre diesels, with 150, 190 and 240 horsepower.
 The 150-horsepower diesel is the more refined performer.
 It feels punchy in the mid-range, and perfectly capable of hauling a car of this size and weight around without straining too hard.
 It’s not the smoothest engine of its kind, but certainly settles to a more relaxed motorway cruise than many of its rivals.
 Performance off the line is not exactly scintillating (0-62mph takes 10.0 seconds), but the real-world performance will be more than adequate for most buyers.

 The 190-horsepower model is considerably quicker (0-62mph in 8.8 seconds), but the extra turn of speed comes at a price.
 It’s noisier, especially when worked, and that can be quite intrusive.
-The 240-horsepower version, only available in the vRS model, is definitely perkier, and comes with an artificial sound feature that makes the engine note sound a bit more dramatic, but it stops short of being exhilarating.
-If you’re hoping for thrills from the sportiest Kodiaq then think again.
+The 240-horsepower version, only available in the vRS model, is definitely perkier, and comes with an artificial sound feature that makes the engine note sound a bit more dramatic.
+It's a shade gimmicky, perhaps, but entertaining nonetheless.

 Next to these diesels, the 1.4-litre TSI petrol feels a little underpowered: without the same mid-range puling power, it needs working hard more of the time, which soon becomes wearing.
 Manual models have six speeds, and the gearbox is a pleasure to use.
 The automatic is a seven-speed dual-clutch gearbox, but it can get a little flustered occasionally, pausing before downshifts and not always selecting the right gear at the right time.
 You can push it into ‘S’ mode for quicker responses, but that also means the gearbox holds onto lower gears for longer, making the engine noisier.